"My Doctor Says I Have Diabetes, But I Feel Fine"

 I cannot tell you how many times I have had patients come in to my office and say something like “My doctor says I have diabetes, but I don’t think I do”.
 Some people think their doctor made a mistake or got their lab work confused with someone else’s.
 I’ve even heard some people worry that their doctor was trying to push diabetes medications on them to make more money.
 Of course mistakes can happen, but if you’re doctor says you have diabetes, you most likely do!

 My concern when I hear this type of skepticism from people diagnosed with diabetes is that while you may feel fine for the time being, the disease is doing its damage.
 Diabetes is a progressive disease, and failing to manage it can lead to mounting complications.
 On the other hand, when someone recently diagnosed with diabetes takes the initiative to manage the disease, they typically see better results in the long run.
-Some examples of the damage that diabetes can do if left unmanaged while the patient "feels fine" include:
+Some examples of the damage that diabetes can do if left unmanaged even when there are no symptoms present:

 progression towards heart disease